230201, Server1: http://farbe.li.tu-berlin.de/index.html or

 Content list of chapter E: EEA_I in English or EGA_I in German.

 Summary of chapter E: EEA_S in English or EGA_S in German.

-Example content part EEAI of 26 parts EEAI to EEZI: EEAI in English or EGAI in German.
+Example content part EEAI of some available parts EEAI to EEZI: EEAI in English or EGAI in German.

 Welcome to a website colorimetry and colour image technology

 mail adress: Prof. Dr. Klaus Richter, Walterhoeferstrasse 44, D-14165 Berlin, Germany

 publications and oral presentations at meetings of the Research Group

 This website includes remarks about recent publications.

 Intended workshops and presentations at future colour meetings are announced.